olets/zsh-transient-prompt/docs/examples/basic.md

 # Basic

+This example demonstrates distinct current and past [left] prompts and right prompts.

 - Prompt is a line break if this isn't the first command line, then CWD, then a line break, then `%` or -if user is privileged- `#`
 - Right prompt is the previous command's non-zero exit code, if any, in bold red
 - Transient prompt is `%` or -if user is privileged- `#`